 While your first-choice executor may agree to fulfill the duties of the role, his or her circumstances may be completely different when the time comes.
 For this reason, we encourage our clients to name at least one alternate.

 What works perfectly today may not work years from now.
-This is why it’s important to revisit your estate plan every few years to ensure it always reflects your wishes.
+This is why it’s essential to review your estate plan periodically to ensure it accurately reflects your current wishes.

 Given the importance of choosing the right person for the role of executor, it is imperative to have an estate plan so that the choice is yours.
 Without a Will, a judge will choose someone for you.

-For more information or to discuss the estate planning options, call our office at 678-882-0830 to speak with an experienced Georgia estate planning attorney today.
+For more information or to discuss the estate planning options, call our office at 678-882-0830 to speak with an experienced Georgia estate planning attorney.